flipas-inc/magic-minutes/README.md

 - Check that you're in a voice channel when using the command

 ### Transcription fails
-- Verify your OpenAI API key is correct
+- Verify your Google API key is correct
-- Ensure you have sufficient API credits
+- Ensure you have sufficient API quota
 - Check that audio files are being created in the `recordings/` folder

 ### No audio captured